 · improving tree structure

-Correct pruning should be done late during dormancy.
+Pruning should be done late during dormancy.
 All cuts should be made at the end of the branch collar.
 Don’t flush cut or leave long stubs.

 To learn more, search “Crapemurder” online for articles, papers, and reports by universities, state natural resource agencies, and reputable professional institutions.

-Credit Line: Village Trees, LLC (Nashville, Tennessee)
+Credit Line: Village Trees, LLC (Murfreesboro, Tennessee)